olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 ^^^^^^^^^^^^

-Each project is granted a Project Work directory; these reside in the center-wide, high-performance parallel file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Each project is granted a Project Work directory; these reside in the high-performance parallel file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
 Project Work directories can be accessed by all members of a project and are intended for sharing data within a project.
 Project Work directories